Hairy cat’s-ear is thought to be poisonous and believed to be the cause of Australian Stringhalt in horses.

 About This Species

-Originally from the Mediterranean, Hairy cat’s-ear is a perennial that invades pastures, meadows, roadsides, riverbanks, lawns, and disturbed sites.
+Hairy cat’s-ear (Common cat’s ear, False dandelion) is a perennial plant native to Europe that invades pastures, meadows, roadsides, riverbanks, lawns, and disturbed sites.
 This plant can grow in a wide range of conditions, but thrives the most in sunny, open areas.
 It displaces native plants and is a nuisance weed on lawns.
+Its sometimes also known as ‘False dandelion’ because of its similarity in flowers, as well as it’s seedhead.

 How to Identify